 - Attending worksite presentations, roadshows or other events.

 - Participating in competitions and promotions run by B&CE.

-- B&CE also works closely with several third parties, including credit-checking companies, analytics providers, software providers or payroll providers, and regulatory authorities or government departments; and B&CE may receive information about you from them.
+- B&CE also works closely with several third parties, including anti-money laundering service providers, credit-checking companies, analytics providers, software providers or payroll providers, and regulatory authorities or government departments; and B&CE may receive information about you from them.

 The Trustee must by law provide benefits in line with the Scheme’s governing documents and must also meet other legal requirements when looking after the Scheme.

-To achieve this, the Trustee may share your personal data with various entities, including any new trustee directors; employers; any scheme actuary appointed by the Trustee; B&CE (in various capacities) and its group of companies; the Trustee’s professional advisers; auditors; insurers; HMRC; the Pensions Ombudsman; and IT and data storage providers and other service providers.
-If your benefits are transferred to another scheme, the Trustee will also need to give the administrators of that scheme information about you.
+To achieve this, the Trustee may share your personal data with various entities, including any new trustee directors; employers; any Scheme actuary appointed by the Trustee; B&CE (in various capacities) and its group of companies; the Trustee’s professional advisers; auditors; insurers; HMRC; the Pensions Ombudsman; and IT and data storage providers and other service providers (which can include mailing and printing providers for joiner packs, statements and other communications).
+If your benefits are transferred to another Scheme, the Trustee will also need to give the administrators of that Scheme information about you.